 The NPPC, an entity that conducts public outreach on behalf of 44 affiliated state organizations, owns the Expo and orchestrates this popular show.
 The organizers say this is the largest pork-industry trade show in the world.

-These statistics provide a glimpse of this massive agricultural industry.
-The World Pork Expo, which this year is celebrating its 26th anniversary, offers an exceptional opportunity to learn a great deal more.
+The World Pork Expo, now in its 28th year, offers an exceptional opportunity to learn a great deal more.

 Farm News congratulates NPPC on more than quarter century of remarkable expositions.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page